rebcabin/tangledown/README.md

 Tangledown.
 You will love it!
 We have some big examples that we'll write about elsewhere.
 Those examples include embedded code and microcode for exotic hardware, all written in Python!

 Tangledown is both a script and a module.
 You can run Tangledown in a [Jupytext](#oh-my-jupytext) cell after importing some stuff from the module.
 The next cell illustrates the typical bootstrapping joke of tangling Tangledown itself out of this here README.md that you're reading right now, after this Markdown file has been linked to a Jupytext notebook.
-We also tangle one example out to `/dev/null`, a nifty way of discarding that example.
-You'll see that example [below](#section-tangle-tags), where we talk about `tangle` tags.

 ```python
 from tangledown import get_lines, accumulate_lines, tangle_all
 tangle_all(*accumulate_lines(*get_lines("README.md")))
 ```

-After you have tangled at least once, as above, and if you switch the notebook kernel to  the new, optional [Tangledown Kernel](#section-tangledown-kernel), you can evaluate the source code for the whole program in the [cell i'm linking right here, later in this notebook](#tangle-listing-tangle-all). ***How Cool is That?***
+After you have tangled at least once, as above, and if you switch the notebook kernel to  the new, optional [Tangledown Kernel](#section-tangledown-kernel), you can evaluate the source code for the whole program in the [later cell i'm linking right here](#tangle-listing-tangle-all). ***How Cool is That?***

-You'll also need to re-tangle and restoart the Tangledown Kernel when you add new nowebs to your files.
+You'll also need to re-tangle and restart the Tangledown Kernel when you add new nowebs to your files.
 Sorry about that.
 This is still just a toy.

 Because Tangledown is a Python module, you can also run Tangledown from inside a standalone Python program, say in PyCharm or VS Code or whatever;